zabbix-tools/libzbxpgsql/_docs/installation.md

 ## RPM Package

-RPM packages are made available for simpler installation on RHEL family systems such as RedHat, Fedora, CentOS, Scientific Linux, etc.
+RPM packages are made available for simpler installation on RHEL family systems such as RedHat, Fedora, CentOS, Scientific Linux, etc. and OpenSUSE/SLES.

 The packages require the installation of the Zabbix SIA provided agent RPM package, `zabbix-agent` and installs the `libzbxpgsql` module and configuration